danwahl/danwahl.github.io/_pages/date-me.md

 In the long-term, I'm not sure!
 I've recently gone from being a "no thanks" to a "maybe?" on having kids (though it's still hard to imagine _intentionally_ seeking them out).
 I'm historically not much for cohabitation, and value my independence (and my partner's too).

-### You should't message me if
+### You shouldn't message me if

-- You're looking for a monogamous partner
+- You're exclusively looking for a monogamous partner
 - You want to have kids _soon_
 - You don't like truth-seeking conversational norms
 - You're not willing to eat vegan around me (within reason)